 This successful product liability case was the trailblazer for the tens of thousands of asbestos cases that have been filed since then.
 The asbestos liability for some of the companies that manufactured the product has been so high that many companies have gone bankrupt.
 For example, Johns Manville declared Chapter 11 in 1982 while facing an unprecedented amount of asbestos liability.
 Many companies that have gone bankrupt have established asbestos bankruptcy trusts to settle claims relating to asbestos.
 In 2011, there were approximately 60 trusts established with total assets of over $37 billion.
 When there are trusts, there are specialized procedures that claimants follow in order to submit their claim and have it processed.

-In the event that a claimant needs to file suit in order to achieve a recovery, many of the asbestos cases have been consolidated into multi-district litigation.
+In the event that a claimant needs to file an asbestos lawsuit or mesothelioma cancer lawsuit in order to achieve a recovery, many of the asbestos cases have been consolidated into multi-district litigation.
 This litigation is in the Eastern District of Pennsylvania and has been open for over 20 years.
 Given the differences in individual’s exposure to asbestos, it is difficult to file a class action suit since the commonality of injury is lacking.

-When you contact a lawyer to discuss your possible asbestos-related claim, you can receive an assessment of your chances to receive compensation for your exposure to the hazardous substance.
-While there is no guarantee of any recovery, you may be entitled to a substantial recovery if you have been diagnosed with mesothelioma as a result of your exposure to asbestos.
+When you contact an asbestos lawsuit lawyer or mesothelioma cancer lawsuit attorney to discuss your possible asbestos-related claim, you can receive an assessment of your chances to receive compensation for your exposure to the hazardous substance.
+While there is no guarantee of any recovery, you may be entitled to a substantial recovery as a result of mesothelioma symptoms if you have been diagnosed with mesothelioma as a result of your exposure to asbestos.